-- 11.1 In addition to the disclosable pecuniary interests notifiable under the Localism Act 2011, you must, within 28 days of - - (a) this Code being adopted by or applied to your authority; or - (b) your election or appointment to office (where that is later), notify the Monitoring Officer in writing of the details of your other personal interests, where they fall within the categories set out in paragraph 11(2) below for inclusion in the register of interests.

-- 11.2 You have a personal interest in any business of your authority where it relates to or is likely to affect - (a) any body of which you are in a position of general control or management and to which you are appointed or nominated by your authority; - (b) any body - - (i) exercising functions of a public nature; - (ii) directed to charitable purposes; or - (iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union), of which you are in a position of general control or management; - (c) the interests of any person from whom you have received a gift or hospitality with an estimated value of at least £25, or
+- 11.1 In addition to the disclosable pecuniary interests notifiable under the Localism Act 2011, you must, within 28 days of - - (a) this Code being adopted by or applied to your authority; or - (b) your election or appointment to office (where that is later), notify the Monitoring Officer in writing of the details of your other personal interests, where they fall within the categories set out in paragraph 11(2) below for inclusion in the register of interests; or - (c) becoming aware of any further personal interest which you establish/enter into/receive in the period following the periods referred to at (a) and (b) above. - 11.2 You have a personal interest in any business of your authority where it relates to or is likely to affect - (a) any body of which you are in a position of general control or management and to which you are appointed or nominated by your authority; - (b) any body - - (i) exercising functions of a public nature; - (ii) directed to charitable purposes; or - (iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union), of which you are in a position of general control or management; - (c) the interests of any person from whom you have received a gift or hospitality with an estimated value of at least £50 within the relevant municipal year or a series of gifts or hospitality which exceed the value of £50 received over the course of the relevant municipal year.